 Patrick J. Buchanan

-Patrick Buchanan has been a senior advisor to three Presidents, a two-time candidate for the Republican presidential nomination, and was the presidential nominee of the Reform Party in 2000.
+Patrick Buchanan has been a senior advisor to three Presidents, twice a candidate for the Republican presidential nomination, and the nominee of the Reform Party in 2000.

-Mr. Buchanan is currently a columnist, political analyst for MSNBC, chairman of The American Cause foundation and an editor of The American Conservative.
-He is married to the former Shelley Ann Scarney, who was a member of the White House Staff from 1969 to 1975.
+Mr. Buchanan is currently an author, columnist, chairman of The American Cause foundation, and an editor of The American Conservative.
+He is married to the former Shelley Ann Scarney, who was a member of the Richard Nixon’s vice presidential staff from 1959-61, and a member of the White House Staff from 1969 to 1975.

 You must be logged in to post a comment.